 Circuit number 2 is the most popular circuit of Machu Picchu.
 If you hire a Machupicchu guide, this is the circuit that most Machupicchu guides will take.
 The entire circuit takes about 3 hours to complete.
 It is one of the best circuits if you want to see most of the main attractions in Machu Picchu.
 The upper area consists of 3 of the best spots to take pictures of Machu Picchu.
 If you are into landscape photography, this circuit is one of the best.
 Below is a map that describes the best attractions you will find on this circuit.
 The best photo spots are marked with a camera icon so you can take the classic photo of Machu Picchu as well as some of the best landscape photos of this Inca world wonder.
 The lower section will also amaze you with incredible Inca structures that beautifully match the natural landscapes and surrounding mountains.
-The Machu Picchu citadel ticket is the only ticket that will allow you to visit circuit in its entirety.
+There are only two tickets that allows you to visit circuit 1 completely:

 This is where you can take the classic picture of Machu Picchu.